PVoLan/wooden-architecture/Chapter2/index.md

 Any other module in your code (including Global Entities) can depend on Tools.
 Tools are treated as a "language improvements", so they can be used application-widely.
 Tools module itself is independent - it cannot have a reference to other modules (but it can use third-party libraries if needed).

 What is the main difference between Tools and other modules?
 Tool has no idea about what project it is used in.
 If I have a code snippet which can be easily copy-pasted from my medical application to cargo taxi application I will develop next month, as well as into musical player app, this is a good candidate to become a Tool.
-Otherwise I have to consider a Logic component instead, Utility, or something similar
+Otherwise I have to consider a Logic component instead, Utility, or something similar.

 ### Application container

 Okay, we have defined most of the modules and components we use in the architecture.
 Now it's time to assemble them all together.
 This is what Container is used for.

-There is one instance of Container in the application, it is created and stored in Application object.
+There is one instance of Container in the application, it is created and stored within Application object.
 In Container's constructor all the UseCase, Logic and Utility objects are created and connected to each other.
-Typically, exactly one instance if each component is created.
+Typically, exactly one instance of each component is created.

 Container is created inside `Application.onCreate()` method.
 Make sure Container's and components' constructors  do nothing rather than object instantiations and reference assignments: `onCreate()` must be quick, and instantiations and assignments are quick enough even if you have thousands of components.